Employee Retention Credit (ERC) for Portfolio Companies

 The ERC controlled group rules apply to corporations and other types of entities if those other entities are operating a trade or business.
 Thus, most private equity funds would not be included as part of the controlled group.
 The individual owners of that fund, however, need to be considered to determine whether ownership is such that a parent subsidiary group or brother sister group exists.
 In most cases, there are so many fund owners that a controlled group does not exist and each portfolio company’s employees and gross receipts are separately determined for the ERC tests.

-In general under these rules, a controlled group exists if there is a parent-subsidiary relationship or a brother sister relationship.
-A parent-subsidiary group of corporations exist when a corporate entity owns more than 50 percent of another corporate entity.
+In general under these rules, a controlled group exists if there is a parent-subsidiary relationship or a brother-sister relationship.
+A parent-subsidiary group of corporations exist when a corporate entity owns more than 50% of another corporate entity.
 If there are non-corporate entities involved, the parent-subsidiary group includes only those organizations that operate trades or businesses.
-A brother-sister group exists when the same five or fewer persons who are individuals, estates or trusts own more than 50 percent of two trades or businesses (including partnerships), taking into account only ownership that is identical with respect to such entity.
+A brother-sister group exists when the same five or fewer persons who are individuals, estates or trusts own more than 80% of two trades or businesses (including partnerships) and own more than 50% of the same entities, taking into account only ownership that is identical with respect to such entity.
 In addition, the entities cannot be an affiliated service group or management organization under the IRC Section, 414(m) rules, the same rules that apply to determine related entities for qualified retirement plan discrimination testing.

 Example of Employee Retention Credit (ERC) Eligibility for Portfolio Companies